bgregos/MeetingCreateBot/README.md

 # MeetingCreateBot
 Creates meetings automatically in the VTLUUG wiki.

-Written by Brendan Gregos (bgregos) for VTLUUG.
+Written by Brendan Gregos (bgregos) for the Linux and Unix Users Group at Virginia Tech (VTLUUG).

 ## Installation
 1. Download pywikibot if you haven't done so already.